DLR-TS/OSTAR-Quickstart/docu/README.md

 ## [OSMP-Service](https://github.com/DLR-TS/OSMP-Service)

 Loads OSMP FMU and communicates with it.
-One OSMP Service handles one FMU.
+One OSMP-Service handles one FMU.
+The OSMP-Service supports trajectory files as input and creates OSI TrafficUpdate messages from it.
+It is also possible to configure the OSMP-Service as a logger to write OSI trace files.

 ## [Carla-OSI-Service](https://github.com/DLR-TS/Carla-OSI-Service)